Unity-Technologies/ml-agents/docs/Training-RewardSignals.md

 #### Learning Rate

-`learning_rate` is the learning rate used to update the discriminator.
+`learning_rate` is the learning rate used to update the intrinsic curiosity module.
-This should typically be decreased if training is unstable, and the GAIL loss is unstable.
+This should typically be decreased if training is unstable, and the curiosity loss is unstable.

 Default Value: `3e-4`
 Typical Range: `1e-5` - `1e-3`